How to Use DBeaver to Manage Databases in ServBay

 - ServBay is installed and running.

-- The PostgreSQL package is started within ServBay.
+- The PostgreSQL package is started in ServBay.

 - DBeaver client is installed.